Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Experiments

 \subsection{Models}

 We compare BART-CSP results against SOTA for each dataset.
 Models include the following:

-\begin{itemize} \item \textbf{TRADE}~\cite{Wu2019May} uses a sequence-to-sequence architecture that encodes all utterances in the dialogue.
-It uses a pointer-generator to output the value of each slot. \item \textbf{MLCSG}~\cite{quan-xiong-2020-modeling} extends TRADE by improving modeling of long contexts through a multi-task learning framework. \item \textbf{SOM}~\cite{kim2019efficient} considers dialogue state as an explicit fixed-sized memory and uses state operation to selectively update slot values at each turn. \item \textbf{SUMBT}~\cite{lee-etal-2019-sumbt} applies a BERT encoder to each utterance on the dialogue and a recurrent network to compute a representation of the whole dialogue, which is then matched against the ontology of each slot. jointly learning dialogue states and agent responses.
-They generate Levenshtein belief spans instead of full state to reduce generation length and improve data efficiency. \item \textbf{STAR}~\cite{ye2021slot} STAR uses two BERT models for encoding context and slot values.
+\begin{itemize}[leftmargin=*,noitemsep] \item \textbf{TRADE}~\cite{Wu2019May} uses a sequence-to-sequence architecture that encodes all utterances in the dialogue.
+It uses a pointer-generator to output the value of each slot. \item \textbf{MLCSG}~\cite{quan-xiong-2020-modeling} extends TRADE by improving modeling of long contexts through a multi-task learning framework. \item \textbf{SOM}~\cite{kim2019efficient} considers dialogue state as an explicit fixed-sized memory and uses state operation to selectively update slot values at each turn. \item \textbf{SUMBT}~\cite{lee-etal-2019-sumbt} applies a BERT encoder to each utterance on the dialogue and a recurrent network to compute a representation of the whole dialogue, which is then matched against the ontology of each slot. \item \textbf{MinTL}~\cite{lin2020mintl} uses more recent pretrained models such as T5~\cite{raffel2019exploring} and BART as the dialogue utterance encoder and builds an end-to-end dialogue model jointly learning dialogue state tracking, policy, and natural language generation tasks. \item \textbf{STAR}~\cite{ye2021slot} STAR uses two BERT models for encoding context and slot values.
 Additionally, they use a slot self-attention mechanism that can learn the slot correlations automatically.
-They use as input both the previous belief state and history of dialogue. \end{itemize}
+They use as input both the previous belief state and history of dialogue.

-BART-CSP is implemented using the Huggingface~\cite{wolf2019huggingface} and GenieNLP~\cite{geniepldi19} libraries.
-We use the available open-source code for the other models.
-Hyperparameters for BART-CSP are discussed in Section~\ref{sec:impl}; hyperparameters for other models are taken from the respective papers.